pepkit/peppy/docs/docs/autodoc_build/peppy.md

 - `pipeline_interface` -- `PipelineInterface`:  A PipelineInterfaceobject that has the settings for this given pipeline.
 - `pipeline_name` -- `str`:  Which pipeline to choose.
+- `permissive` -- `bool`:  whether to simply log a warning or errormessage rather than raising an exception if sample file is not found or otherwise cannot be read, default True

 ### set\_read\_type
-For a sample with attr `ngs_inputs` set, this sets the

-read type (single, paired) and read length of an input file.
+For a sample with attr `ngs_inputs` set, this sets the read type (single, paired) and read length of an input file.
 ```python
 def set_read_type(self, rlen_sample_size=10, permissive=True):
 ```